 The Folksteps Music Conference presented on August 8th by the Lunenburg Folk Harbour Society is an annual celebration (our 4th) of traditional music.
 This year’s Franco-diaspora theme starts close to home but follows the spread of this unique, lively musical tradition across the continent.

-The 2013 conference is being organized and hosted by two members of the group Unisson from Clare, Nova Scotia (Digby County) — Sebastien Dol and Carmen D’Entremont.
+The 2013 conference is being organized and hosted by two members of the group Unisson from Clare, Nova Scotia (Digby County) — Sébastien Dol and Carmen D’Entremont.
 The keynote speaker will be Dr. Ronald Labelle from Cape Breton University.
-Dr. Barbara LeBlanc, Universite Ste.
-Anne, will demonstrate the importance of dance to Acadian culture over time.
+Brigitte Aucoin of Live Art Dance will demonstrate the importance of dance to Acadian culture.
 Musical traditions of Acadie, Louisiana and Québec will feature visits from a number of musical favourites coming especially early to the 2013 Lunenburg Folk Harbour Festival so that they might take part.
-These include: Balfa Toujours (Louisiana), Lennie Gallant (PEI), Connie Kaldor and Paul Campagne (Québec), Genticorum (Québec) and Unisson (NS).
+These include: The Savoy Family Cajun Band, Lennie Gallant, Connie Kaldor and Paul Campagne, Genticorum and Unisson.

 Folksteps has quickly become a keenly anticipated part of the annual Lunenburg Folk Harbour Festival.
 Originally incorporated as a traditional music conference for the Festival’s 25th anniversary in 2010, the conference was very well-received and the Society’s Board of Directors opted to add the conference as the opening event on the first day of the Festival ever since.
 The 2013 Folksteps conference will be totally integrated within the Festival, and therefore is included in the Full Festival Pass.
 Folksteps takes place from 9:30am to 4pm on the first day of the Festival, August 8th.
 The format provides fun and learning and includes expert presentation as well as audience participation, including questions and answers, performance and dance.
 Delegates are on their own for lunch with time to explore beautiful, historic Lunenburg.